-- The use of flux leaves the weld bead with a hard coating of contaminants called slag.
-You'll need to break it up with a chipping hammer and remove with a wire brush.
+- Using flux leaves the weld bead with a hard coating of contaminants called slag.
+You’ll need to break it up with a chipping hammer and remove with a wire brush.

-- Despite what some sellers and manufacturers claim, FCAW is not suitable for welding aluminum material.
-Beware of some solid aluminum wire mislabeled as flux-cored.
-True flux-cored aluminum wire does not appear to be available.
-And even if it was, it’s doubtful that a basic wire-feed system could reliably feed such a soft, hollowed-out wire.
-Also, the chemical properties of flux developed for aluminum welding can actually contribute to poor weld quality.
+- Despite what some sellers and manufacturers claim, FCAW is not suitable for aluminum material.
+Beware of some solid aluminum wire mislabeled as flux core.
+True flux core aluminum wire does not exist.
+And even if it did, it’s doubtful that a basic wire-feed system could reliably feed such a soft, hollowed-out wire.
+Also, the chemical properties of flux developed for aluminum can actually contribute to poor weld quality.

 Short Cables Limit Mobility

-You can expect to find short gun (torch) and ground (work) cables on welders in this group.
-Usually six feet or less in length, this can limit your ability to move freely around your work.
+You can expect to find a short welding gun (torch) and ground (work) cables on welders in this group.
+Usually six feet or less, this can limit your ability to move freely around your work.